ni/measurement-plugin-python/examples/nidigital_spi/README.md

 - Includes a TestStand sequence showing how to configure the pin map, register instrument sessions with the session management service, pre-load files into the NI-Digital Pattern Driver, and run a measurement
+  - For the sake of simplicity, the TestStand sequence handles pin map and session registration and unregistration in the `Setup` and `Cleanup` sections of the main sequence.
+For **Test UUTs** and batch process model use cases, these steps should be moved to the `ProcessSetup` and `ProcessCleanup` callbacks.
 - Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand